 The successful applicant will participate in the research program of Associate Professor Christopher McDevitt within the Department of Microbiology and Immunology at the Peter Doherty Institute.
-The research program seeks to elucidate the role of metal ions in hostpathogen interaction using biochemical, microbiological and immunological approaches and involves close collaborations with the University of Queensland, University of Technology Sydney and La Trobe University.
-This position will work across the breadth of bacterial pathogenesis research in the group and support delivery of these projects.
+The research program seeks to elucidate the role of metal ions in host-pathogen interaction and involves close collaborations with the University of Queensland, University of Technology Sydney and La Trobe University.
+This position will involve the characterisation of metal binding proteins involved in regulating bacterial gene expression by a combination of microbiological, biochemical and biophysical approaches.